Judith Won Pat

 Judith Teresita Perez Won Pat (born December 6, 1949), also known as Judi Won Pat, is a Guamanian politician, teacher, and school administrator who served as the speaker of the Guam Legislature from 2009 to 2017.
 A member of the Democratic Party of Guam, served as the senator of the Guam Legislature from 1994 to 2003 and again from 2005 to 2017.
 Won Pat was the former sitting chairperson of the Committee on Education, Public Library and Women’s Affairs in the 32nd Guam Legislature.

+She is the current superintendent of the Guam Department of Education since 2025.

 Early life and education

 Won Pat was born on December 6, 1949, the youngest daughter of Antonio Won Pat and Ana Salas Perez.
 Judith Won Pat's family moved to Silver Spring, Maryland, because her father had been elected to serve as delegate to the United States House of Representatives in Washington, D.C.
 She graduated from Montgomery Blair High School.
 After high school, she attended Montgomery College and attained an Associate of Arts in liberal arts with emphasis in political science.
 She graduated from Columbia Union College with a Bachelor of Arts in Psychology and Secondary Education.

 Judith Won Pat attained her Master of Education from the University of Guam and her Doctor of Education degree in Educational Leadership from the University of San Diego.